bluekvirus/Stage.js/implementation/HOWTO.md

 ####What's a View?

 A *View* is a template with data, interactions and optionally a name. it is to be shown on a region in template of your application or another view instance (both contexts and normal views).
-Only named views can be used as template shortcuts (through region tag attributes `region="" view="..."`).
+Only named views can be used as template shortcuts (through anonymous region tag attribute `view="..."`).

 **Note**: We have merged the old *Regional* concept with *View* in general.
 Future releases will not distinguish between *Regional*s and named *View*s.